-Although PKC uses a variety of automatic and non-automatic air quality monitoring methods within their administrative area, none of the locations at which monitoring is undertaken were considered representative of pollution concentrations near the proposed scheme.
+16.2.18 Although PKC uses a variety of automatic and non-automatic air quality monitoring methods within their administrative area, none of the locations where monitoring is undertaken were considered representative of pollution concentrations near the proposed scheme.
 Therefore, a six-month passive diffusion tube monitoring survey of NO2 was undertaken by Jacobs between February and August 2015 to augment available baseline data for use in this assessment.
-Four locations were chosen for monitoring in consultation with PKC; these comprised roadside and background locations representative of sensitive receptors or road emission sources where pollution concentrations are highest.
-Details of the monitoring locations are shown in Table 16.1 and Appendix A16.1 (Annex A Project Specific Air Quality Monitoring Results) and their location is shown on Figure 16.3.
+Three locations were chosen for monitoring in consultation with PKC; these comprised roadside and background locations representative of sensitive receptors or road emission sources where pollution concentrations are highest.
+Details of the monitoring locations are provided in Table 16.3 and Appendix A16.1 (Annex A: Project Specific Air Quality Monitoring Results) and their location is shown on Figure 16.3.

-Table 16.1 Diffusion tube monitoring survey
+Table 16.3 Diffusion tube monitoring survey locations